Oswaldo Moreno, Ph.D.

 Director, La Esperanza Research

 Dr. Oswaldo Moreno (he/him/his) is the Director of La Esperanza Research Program.
 He is also an Associate Professor of Psychology and the Director of Clinical Training in the Department of Psychology at Virginia Commonwealth University (VCU).
 He earned a B.S. in Psychology with a minor in Religious Studies from Arizona State University, a M.T.S. in Religion and Social Science from Harvard University, as well as M.A. and Ph.D. in Clinical Psychology from Clark University.
-Dr. Moreno also conducted a Pre-doctoral Residency Training at the Center for Multicultural Training in Psychology at Boston University School of Medicine and completed a Postdoctoral Research Fellowship at the Brown University School of Public Health.
-Broadly, his research involves understanding and addressing the health and healthcare disparities in the United States that affect individuals from low-income and racial/ethnic minority backgrounds, especially the Latine communities.
-Dr. Moreno research program includes both applied and basic research that lie at the intersection of motivational interviewing theories, prevention/intervention science, and cultural and contextual approaches to clinical science including psychology of religion and spirituality.
-His research projects have included evidenced-based practices, culturally sensitive interventions, prevention for Latine youth and families, as well as substance use and mood disorders.
+Dr. Moreno also conducted a Pre-doctoral Residency Training at the Boston University School of Medicine and completed a Postdoctoral Research Fellowship at the Brown University School of Public Health.
+Dr. Moreno's research initiatives have included evidenced-based practices, social determinants of health, community prevention, mental health promotion, and addictive and affective science.

 Isis Garcia-Rodriguez